An optimal gradient method for smooth strongly convex minimization: A constructive approach to

 for $i=0,\hdots,N$ (note that $\bxx_k$ is therefore linearly parameterized by $\{\alpha_{k,i}\}$).
 Those notations allow to express the objective and constraints of~\eqref{eq:relaxed} directly in terms of $G$ and $F$ using the following identities

 Using those notations, any feasible point to~\eqref{eq:relaxed} can be transformed to a feasible point to the following~\eqref{eq:SDP_PEP}, using the Gram matrix representation.
-Hence, the optimal value to the following problem is an upper bound on that of~\eqref{eq:relaxed}
+Hence, the optimal value to the following problem is an upper bound on that of~\eqref{eq:relaxed}.
+Note that an argument along the lines of \cite[Theorem~5]{taylor2017smooth} can be used to establish that the optimal value to this problem is actually equal to that of~\eqref{eq:relaxed}, however, as we only exploit the upper bound below we will omit the proof for this property.

 After getting rid of the variable $d$ and the rank constraint (which is void due to maximization over $d$){, this problem is a {linear} SDP, parametrized by $L>\mu\geq0$, and $\{\alpha_{i,j}\}$.}

 For transforming the minimax problem to a bilinear minimization problem, the next key step in our procedure is to express the Lagrangian dual of~\eqref{eq:SDP_PEP}, { substituting the inner maximization problem by a minimization, hence replacing the minimax by a minimization problem.
 Note that we do not assume strong duality, as weak duality suffices for obtaining an upper bound on the original problem}.
 That is, we perform the following primal-dual associations